robotics-4-all/smauto/README.md

 ### Entities

 Entities are your connected smart devices that send and receive information using a message broker.
-Entities have the following properties:
+Entities have the following required properties:

-`a Name, a Broker, a Topic and a set of Attributes.`
+- A unique name
+- A broker to connect to
+- A topic to send/receive messages
+- A set of attributes

-Attributes are what define the structure and the type of information in the messages the Entity sends via the Broker.
+**Attributes** are what define the structure and the type of information in the messages the Entity sends to the communication broker.

 You can configure an Entity  using the following syntax: